 Manufacturers of orthodontic equipment have noticed the recommendations of early treatment for certain conditions and have amended their supply accordingly.
 While braces are typically a silver color, manufacturers offer elastic bands in many different bright colors.
 Allowing the patients to choose which colors they want to wear allows them to feel as though they’re a part of the orthodontic process and makes braces more acceptable for children.
 They choose their favorite colors, school colors, the colors of their favorite sports team, or choose colors based on holidays.

 While they may still need braces or some other form of orthodontic appliance, early orthodontic treatment is recommended by the American Association of Orthodontics as it helps the child’s dental health going forward.
 As with any part of the body, this is because, while their permanent teeth are coming in, the child’s mouth and jaw is still developing around the ages of six and seven.
 That’s why it’s important that, by the age of seven, children have an orthodontic examination.
 This will allow any treatment that may be needed to begin.
-If your child needs an orthodontic examination of any type of orthodontic care, come to Reddick Orthodontics.
+If your child needs an orthodontic examination of any type of orthodontic care, come to Melbourne Orthodontics.